Pita: Culinary use

-Pita can be used to scoop sauces or dips, such as hummus, or to wrap kebabs, gyros, or falafel in the manner of sandwiches.
+Pita can be used to scoop sauces or dips, such as hummus, or to wrap kebabs, gyros, Sabich or falafel in the manner of sandwiches.
 It can also be cut and baked into crispy pita chips.

-In Turkish cuisine, the word pide may refer to three different styles of bread: a flatbread similar to that eaten in Greece and Arab countries, a pizza-like dish where the filling is placed on the (often boat-shaped) dough before baking, and Ramazan pide.
+In Turkish cuisine, the word pide may refer to three different styles of bread: a flatbread similar to that eaten in Greece and Arab countries, a pizza-like dish, içli pide, where the filling is placed on the (often boat-shaped) dough before baking, and Ramazan pidesi.
 The first type of pide is used to wrap various styles of kebab, while the second is topped with cheese, ground meat, or other fresh or cured meats, and/or vegetables.
 Regional variations in the shape, baking technique, and toppings create distinctive styles for each region.

 In Cyprus, pita is typically rounder, fluffier and baked on a cast-iron skillet.
 It is used for souvlakia, sheftalia, halloumi with lountza, and gyros.
 In Greece the word pita means "pastry" and is usually used for various cakes and pastries like spanakopita (spinach pie) and karydopita (walnut cake) unrelated to the English language "pita" flatbread.
 Traditional breads in Greek cuisine are leavened loaves, such as the round καρβέλι karvéli or the oblong φραντζόλα frantzóla.
 This style of pita flatbread, in the English language meaning of the word, is almost exclusively used as a wrap for souvlaki or gyros usually garnished with some combination of tzatziki sauce, tomatoes, onions, and french fries.

-In Israel, Druze pita is very popular.
-The Druze-style pita is filled with labneh (thick yoghurt) and topped with olive oil and za’atar.
+Druze pita is filled with labneh (thick yoghurt) and topped with olive oil and za'atar.

-In Bosnia, Croatia and Serbia, local style of pitta is known as lepina, somun or pitica, and is the most common bread serving with barbecued food like ćevapi, pljeskavica or grilled sausages.
+In Bosnia, Croatia, Bulgaria and Serbia, the local style of pitta is known as lepinja, somun, purlenka or pitica, and is the most common bread served with barbecued food like ćevapi, pljeskavica, kebapche or grilled sausages.
 The word pita itself, on the other hand, is used for pie in the general sense in all local languages, and is mostly used for börek or various sweet phyllo pastry dishes (with the exception of baklava which is always called that).

+Pita is also present in the cuisine of the Aromanians.